Liberty Seated Half Dollars

 WB-14

-Choice $3250 New March 30!
-Near-Gem Original, Newtown Collection..
+Choice $3250 Near-Gem Original, Newtown Collection..
 Frosty luster highlights the even gold and olive patina evident on both sides.
 A few of the protected areas reveal lighter silver-steel color, and the overall eye appeal is excellent.
 Strike is typical, with weakness in the eagle’s left leg.
 WB-14, with the date sloping upward and the mintmark tilted to the left.
 Production in this year was ample, and Bill Bugert identifies 41 die marriages for the issue.
 Despite the production level, exceeding seven million pieces, CAC has certified only 115 coins total, three examples in MS64, and six pieces finer.
 The CAC price guide indicates a value of $3,600 in MS64.
 Ex.
 Heritage (November 2018, lot 3689), at $2,640.
 Housed in a PCGS Gen 6.0 (2015-2020) holder with CAC approval.
 PCGS #6294.

 Seated 50C 1858S 1858-S